campus-experts/spring-2017/communities/ucf-new-to-research/community-impact-proposal.md

 ## Summary of Community's Needs

 The group has approximately 140 active members.
-The community culture is supportive of students new to research, and effort is made by officers to use inclusive language and encourage students who haven't started research yet to use the group as a resource to get involved.
+The community culture is supportive of students new to research, and an effort is made by officers to use inclusive language and encourage students who haven't started research yet to use the group as a resource to get involved.

 From my community assessment, I believe MSRS needs:
 - Improved campus visibility